fares-kh/otb-simple-app/README.md

 For responsiveness, it was ensured that the component was visible in multiple screen sizes using media queries.

+AI was used for minor assistance in the development of this solution, however it was not relied on.
+Most, if not, all work done here are applicable skills from previous projects in the past.
+Mainly, the CORS server issues when fetching the JSON was my main cause of query to AI, and it proved to be useful in this case!

 ## Testing

 Testing Library was used to verify that the holiday cards are displayed appropriately, and the sorting and toggle functionality behaves as expected.
 These consist of 6 tests in `Holidays.test.js`.